PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 exact owner fixture because the ordered trailing-output cleanup removes its post-Transpose before this later specialized owner runs.

+Quantized logistic-gated MUL layout recovery is isolated in the Torch/ TensorFlow-free `passes/quantized_gate.py` module rather than being forced through the linear activation owner.
+The pass recognizes the shared quantized input feeding separate data and logistic DQ branches, the internal LOGISTIC-Q-DQ gate, MUL-Q, and one or more inverse-Transpose output aliases.
+One `ModelIRGraphIndex` owns graph-order post candidates, producer traversal, strict branch-consumer guards, DQ rewiring, canonical Q-output selection, alias-consumer replacement, and batch removal of the pre/post Transposes.
+No producer or consumer compatibility map is rebuilt after a match.
+The nested backward walk that distinguishes the MUL data input from the LOGISTIC-Q-DQ input is isolated in `_match_logistic_gate_branch`; incomplete gate-looking chains retain the former behavior of falling back to a data- branch candidate, while duplicate data or gate branches remain ambiguous and ineligible.

+The first post alias in graph order remains canonical.
+Its tensor receives the permuted MUL-Q shape/signature, dtype, and cloned quantization metadata;
+later alias consumers are changed through indexed `_replace_tensor_inputs`.
+All original topology, fixed rank-four permutations, per-tensor quantization, metadata permutation, pruning, lineage, and stats contracts remain intact.
+Public-boundary protection is strengthened to cover every data/gate intermediate, not only the pre input, MUL output, and post aliases.
+Focused characterization compares complete former results for simultaneous single- and multi-post chains, reverses MUL inputs, blocks legacy graph-map builders, checks maintained-index equivalence, and covers public intermediates/source/ aliases, branch fan-out, non-Transpose post users, per-channel quantization, wrong permutations, and the no-Transpose/no-index preflight.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter